-Ayşe Muñiz joined Flagship Pioneering as an Associate after completing the 2020 Summer Fellowship.
+Ayşe Muñiz joined Flagship Pioneering as an Associate after completing the 2020 Flagship Pioneering Fellowship.
 At Flagship, she works with Pioneering Medicines to advance platform technologies and create novel treatments for patients.

 Over the course of her academic career, Ayse has gained broad interdisciplinary experience at the intersection between materials science, bioengineering, bioinformatics, and medicine.
 During her Ph.D., she worked in Joerg Lahann’s lab at the University of Michigan and developed an engineered extracellular matrix platform to support tumor microenvironments, and human stem cell-derived heart and brain tissues for disease modeling and tissue engineering applications.
 Her work combined single-cell sequencing, proteomics, and integrated computational modeling to unravel the role the extracellular matrix plays in driving cell and tissue behavior.
 As an undergraduate, she worked in Jeffrey Brinker’s lab to develop nanotherapeutics for targeted delivery of small molecules and nucleic acids.
 Additionally, during her time as an undergraduate, she conducted summer research in Kristala Prather’s lab through the MIT Summer Research Program.